51.1 MB (3.5 MB compressed)

 HATTIE YOUNG / SCIENCE PHOTO LIBRARY HATTIE YOUNG / SCIENCE PHOTO LIBRARY

 Down's syndrome.
-A seven year old boy with Down's syndrome, also known as trisomy 21, playing a game.
+A three year old girl with Down's syndrome, also known as trisomy 21, with bubbles.
 Down's syndrome results from a chromosomal abnormality; each body cell contains an extra chromosome (number 21) so that there are 47 chromosomes rather than the usual 46.
 This results in a variable mental handicap; IQ usually lies between 30 and 80 (almost all affected children have learning potential), and distinctive appearance with upward-sloping eyes.
 Heart defects, congenital deafness and leukaemia are more common in people with Down's syndrome.
 About one in 650 babies shows this abnormality & this rate increases with increased maternal age.

 Model release available.
 Property release not required.